 - Planet of the Apes and its sequels.

 - This is essentially what happened to the planet of Miranda in Serenity as the result of a botched Alliance experiment.
 The chemical that they created to try to curb people's violent impulses, the Pax, worked a little too well, causing nearly the entire population to simply lie down and die.
 The tiny percentage that survived had the exact opposite reaction to the Pax, becoming the psychotically violent and cannibalistic Reavers.

-- Nick Sagan lampshades this in Everfree, saying that it wasn't really the end of the world, because insects survived and thrived.
+- Nick Sagan lampshades this in Idlewild and its sequels, saying that it wasn't really the end of the world because insects survived and thrived.
 The event itself could probably be called a 2.9 (10 surviving humans.)

 - not to mention several thousand cryogenicaly frozen people.

 - Cthulhu will do this when The Stars Are Right.
 Eldritch Abominations running rampant usually falls somewhere between here and Class 5.